jlbarreda/Paravaly/README.md

 A simple but flexible parameter validation library for .NET.

+## Important
+Starting with version 1.0.0 Silverlight is no longer supported.
 ## How do I use it?
 ### A simple example
 This will throw an `ArgumentException` if `text` is empty or whitespace; an `ArgumentNullException` if